Karla2709/sale-tracker-test-2/README.md

 ## Lead Management Features

-The application now includes a comprehensive lead management system with the following features:
+The application includes a comprehensive lead management system with the following features:

-- **Lead Table**: View, filter, and sort all leads in a single table
+- **TanStack Table**: Modern, responsive table with expandable rows for detailed information
 - **Status Tracking**: Track leads through various stages (New, Reached Out, Meeting Scheduled, etc.)
 - **Color Coding**: Visual indicators for lead status and client domain
-- **Search and Filtering**: Two-line search and filter panel with multi-select filters
-- **Add New Leads**: Form to add new leads with validation
+- **Advanced Search**: Search across name, email, and phone with support for multiple search terms using `/` as separator
+- **Multi-select Filtering**: Filter leads by multiple domains and statuses simultaneously
+- **Expandable Details**: Click on the row expander to view detailed information and notes
+- **Pagination**: Navigate through large datasets with configurable page sizes
+- **CRUD Operations**: Create, read, update, and delete leads with a modern UI

 ### Lead Statuses